dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Basic_Rules.md

     "my_words": "said nothing"
   }

 def get_rule():
     return MyRule, RuleDetails(name="my rule")
 ```

-It is nearly identical to the rule in the previous section, except that now to trigger the first command, you don&#39;t have to speak the word &quot;key&quot;.
-So you could say &quot;press arch&quot; or &quot;press key arch&quot; and the effect would be the same.
+It is nearly identical to the rule in the previous section, except that now to trigger the first command, you don&#39;t have to speak the word `key`.
+So you could say `press arch` or `press key arch` and the effect would be the same.
 The second command has an optional extra now.
-So, if you only say &quot;print these words&quot;, the default for &quot;my_words&quot; will be used and &quot;word I said: said nothing&quot; will be printed.
+So, if you only say `print these words`, the default for `my_words` will be used and `word I said: said nothing` will be printed.

 ## The Function Action